Clubs: FC Zürich & Grasshopper CZ | Opening: 2007 | Capacity: 25,000

 A few weeks later, on the 23rd of September, the first football match was played at the stadium with the derby between FCZ and Grasshopper.

 During the Euro 2008 Championships, three group matches were played at Letzigrund.
 For the tournament capacity was temporarily increased to just over 30,000 seats.

 The old Letzigrund had been the home of FC Zürich since its inauguration, but Grasshopper had always played its home matches at Stadion Hardturm.

 However, in 2007 Hardturm was closed in anticipation of the construction of a new stadium, and Grasshopper temporarily moved to Letzigrund.
-Various projects failed to come through though, and the city is currently working on the latest project which would include a new stadium with a capacity of 18,500 seats.
+Various projects failed to come through though, and the city is currently working on the latest project which would include a new stadium, the Credit Suisse Arena, with a capacity of 18,000 seats.